-Everyone knows the tale of Rapunzel in her tower, but do you know the story of the witch who put her there?
+Everyone knows the story of Rapunzel in her tower, but do you know the story of the witch who put her there?
+Mary McMyne’s spellbinding debut, rich with historical detail and forbidden magic, reveals the truth behind the fairy tales—the truth only a witch could tell.

-“Smart, swift, sure-footed and fleet-winged, The Book of Gothel launches its magic from a most reliable source: the troubled heart.
+“The Book of Gothel launches its magic from a most reliable source: the troubled heart.
 Mary McMyne is a magician.”—Gregory Maguire, NYT bestselling author of Wicked

 Praise for The Book of Gothel